Collection Development Policy

 In most cases, items withdrawn from the collection are given to the Friends of the Maitland Public Library or returned to vendors for material credit.
 Donations of withdrawn materials to other organizations must be approved by the Director or designee.

-The Library welcomes expression of opinion by its patrons about the collection or individual titles, but will be governed by this Policy in making additions and deletions.
+The Library welcomes expression of opinion by its patrons about the collection or individual titles.

-After review, the Director, or designee, will communicate a decision and the reason for it, in writing, to the patron who initiated the request for reconsideration.
+After review, the Director, or designee, will communicate a decision and the reason for it, in writing, to the patron who initiated the request for review.

 American Library Association Statements